KingHector/SpigotExtender/README.md

 Using `ChatColor.COLOR` in your code is not the best way to add color to your Strings as it can get really obnoxious, especially if you want a multicolored one.

 With the Color Method you can use Minecraft's ColorCodes which is more efficient and easier.
+The ColorCode should be inside the String.
+You can check the ColorCodes [here](https://minecraft.gamepedia.com/Formatting_codes)

 `processes.color(<String string>);`

-Output: PhileasFogg3 is bad!
-(In red)

 ### BuildItem & BuildSkull Methods